-The 18th annual Webby Awards nominees, which celebrates internet achievements, were announced ranging in categories including celebrities, groundbreaking tech companies, games and mobile apps.
+The 18th annual Webby Awards, celebrating internet achievments, were announced ranging in categories including celebrities, groundbreaking tech companies, games and mobile apps.

-According to CBS News, organizations with the most nominations were Vice Media with eleven, The New York Times with ten, and Google Inc. with nine.
-Celebrity nominees included Beyonce and Ellen DeGeneres, and Pharrell’s 24-hour video for the Oscar nominated song “Happy” for viral online videos was nominated.
+According to CBS News organizations with the most nominations were Vice Media with eleven, The New York Times with ten, and Google Inc. with nine.
+Celebrities included Beyonce and Ellen Degeneres, and Pharrell’s 24-hour video for the Oscar nominated song “Happy” for viral online videos.

 Interestingly, Vice Media started in 1994 as a punk webzine and has since expanded into a leading global youth media company with bureaus in over 30 countries.
 Vice operates Vice.com, the world’s premier original online video destination, an international network of digital channels, a television production studio, a magazine, a record label, an in-house creative services agency and a book-publishing division.

 The International Academy of Digital Arts and Sciences announced the nominees on April 8.
 The academy will choose regular award winners and the public will also have a chance to cast their votes on the Webby People’s Voice Awards website.
 Winners will be announced on April 29.